shaik1002/biggitlabbomb/doc/user/get_started/get_started_managing_code.md

 stage: Create
 group: Source Code
 info: "To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments"
-description: "Learn about the GitLab tools for building, tracking, and delivering the code for your project."
 ---

 # Get started managing code